Internet Plus: International environment

-Process
+Development

+In the 2011 Two Sessions Work Report, Premier Wen Jiabao announced support for e-commerce in China, describing it as a mechanism to expand domestic consumption.
+Emphasis on e-commerce was later incorporated into Internet Plus.

 Chinese entrepreneurs in the IT industry such as Ma Huateng, the founder of Tencent and Yu Yang, CEO of Analysys International, first put forward the idea in 2013 in a bid to extend their businesses into some service sectors.
-China's Premier Li Keqiang brought up the concept of Internet Plus and made it the national strategy in his Government Work Report presented to the National People’s Congress.
+China's Premier Li Keqiang brought up the concept of Internet Plus and made it the national strategy in his Government Work Report presented to the National People's Congress.
+Internet Plus aims to use the internet to upgrade China's economy.

 Practical application

+The State Council provided support for Internet Plus through policy support in area including cross-border e-commerce and rural e-commerce.
+Various regulatory bodies promoted Internet Plus within their sectors.

 Internet+Manufacturing Industry

 "Internet + Manufacturing industry" means that the traditional manufacturing enterprises can adopt information and communication technologies to reform the existing mode of production.
 With the help of mobile Internet technology, traditional manufacturers can install hardware and software on cars, household appliances, accessories, and other industrial products to achieve functions of remote control, automatic data acquisition and analysis, etc.

 Internet+Finance

 "Internet + Finance" means that financial industries can apply internet technology to their service provision and product sale.
 For instance, clients can pay bills or transfer money from one account to another through internet.
 The number of Internet users has reached about 649 million in China, while the amount of e-commerce has been more than 13 trillion yuan (Chinese monetary unit).
 China's import and export transactions of cross-border e-commerce has exceeded 3 billion yuan.

 The potential risks of this new technology in a financial industry also exists in terms of personal information security since the related information could be under higher exposure than before.